deniskyashif/blog/content/posts/csharp-channels-part-3.md

 ## Implementing a Channel-based Pipeline

-Each pipeline starts with a generator function, which initiates jobs by passing it to the stages.
-Each stage is also a function which runs on its own thread.
+Each pipeline starts with a generator method, which initiates jobs by passing it to the stages.
+Each stage is also a method which runs on its own thread.
 The communication between the stages in a pipeline is performed using channels.
 A stage takes a channel as an input, reads from it asynchronously, performs some work and passes data to an output channel.

 <img src="/images/posts/csharp-channels-part3/pipeline-channels.png" />

-To see it in action, we're going to design a program that efficiently count the lines of source code in a project.
+To see it in action, we're going to design a program that efficiently counts the lines of code in a project.

 ### The Generator - Enumerate the Files

-The initial stage of our pipeline would be to recursively enumerate the files in a workspace.
-We imeplement it as a generator.
+The initial stage of our pipeline would be to recursively enumerate the files in the workspace.
+We implement it as a generator.

 ```cs
 ChannelReader<string> GetFilesRecursively(string root)